 The concept that customer is always right is a controversial topic in service industries, including water utilities.
-There seems to be a paradox between how water professionals perceive the quality of a water service and the way customers see it.
+There seems to be a paradox between how water professionals perceive the quality of water service and the way customers see it.
 Providing safe drinking water is not the same as providing good water.
 For example, chlorine or fluoride are added to the water ensure to protect public health.
 In some communities, however, chlorine and fluoride are perceived as unwanted chemicals, leading to a reduction in the perception that customers have of the quality of service.1 The perceptions that customers have of tap water can be investigated by analysing the sentiment of tweets about tap water.
-This shows that approximately 60% of tweets have a negative sentiment.
+This analysis shows that approximately 60% of tweets express a negative sentiment.

 Customers of two Australian and three American water utilities were surveyed to investigate possible moderators of service quality in water services.
 The preliminary conclusion of this pilot study is that service quality perception is not only influenced by the quality of the service, but also by external factors such as financial hardship and service involvement.
 This research has potential implications to how service quality is reported and interpreted and how utilities relate to customers.

 - A sample of customers from two Australian water utilities reported their perceptions of tap water

 - Customers with a higher level of financial hardship rated the level of service lower

 - Customers with a higher level of involvement rated the level of service higher

 - External factors influence service quality perception of water utility customers

 This paper reports on a pilot of a research project investigating the relationship between organisational behaviour and customer perception.
 A sample of customers from two water utilities in Australia completed a survey about their perceptions of tap water.
 Customers were asked their views on the following concepts:

 - The frequency of contacting their water utility